The entire book appears at this link with chapters added after appearing online:

 Tyger post-toasties his resume, carefully enveloping it in

-white envelope seeking approval.
-He departs the blue -with-white
+white paper seeking approval.
+He departs the blue-with-white

 trim shotgun residence assuming a morning walk.